exitroute/resume/README.md

 template literals,
 - how decisions made with incomplete knowledge create technical debt
 - how to get data from urls using fetch and simple authentication design
+- **and** how to configure webpack!!!

+That last point made me smile.

 ## Status